sazidnur/waer-os-3-article/README.md

 ## No Killer App = Killer Opportunity For Developers

-While analysts and shareholders should be concerned about the lack of use-cases and killer apps for smartwatches, this is actually good news for developers.
-You could be the one to undertake such smartwatch app development, and make a mark on this emerging and untapped market.
+While experts and shareholders should be worried about the lack of use-cases and killer apps for smartwatches, developers should rejoice.
+You could be the one to take on such smartwatch app development and make a name for yourself in this new and untapped market.

-I have already talked about long-term forecasts, and the potential is clearly there.
-And, while we are still in the very early stages of smartwatch development, I believe this niche is worth exploring.
-It’s not just for risk-takers, it’s not speculative, at least not much more speculative than any traditional mobile app project today.
+I've already mentioned long-term predictions, and the potential is undeniably there.
+And, while smartwatch development is still in its early stages, I feel this market is worth researching.
+It's not just for risk-takers, and it's not speculative, at least not any more so than any standard mobile app initiative today.

 So what is your decision to make great apps for Wear OS 3?